Boeing 737 MAX freeze divides suppliers into haves and have-nots

 One worried U.S. Pacific Northwest supplier quickly called a Boeing contact after headlines predicted output cuts.

 “We are already under contract for parts,” he said.
-“We have already bought material, we already have labour into it.”
+“We have already bought material, we already have labor into it.”

 His factory has 16 weeks to deliver a part to the 737 factory in Renton, south of Seattle, and Boeing in turn has 90 days to pay.
 “All of our costs are up front.
 We have a lot invested,” he said.